 Chicken and Mushroom Pot Pies Recipe

-- 1 pound chicken breast meat chopped
+- 1 pound skinless, boneless chicken breast diced

 - 1 pound mushrooms sliced

-- Salt & pepper to taste
+- salt & pepper to taste

 - 1/4 cup flour

-- 2 cups milk
+- 2 cups milk whole milk preferred

 - 2 tablespoons butter